A new way to

 - Collect 2 mL of CSF directly into CSF AD Biomarker Tube.
 Do not aliquot.
 Analysis needs to be performed using collection tube.

-- Freeze (preferred) and send to Mayo Clinic Laboratories.
+- Refrigerated (preferred) and send to Mayo Clinic Laboratories.